ryavse11/ryan_choi_portfolio/Online Dashboard Catalog/Readme.md

 <h2 align="left">Summary </h2>

-Ryan created an online dashboard catalog to provide the AMER marketing stakeholders with an up-to-date list of dashboards/reports that Ryan created for the AWS marketing and sales stakeholders.
-With detailed information on Ryan’s analytics deliverables, the stakeholders can quickly navigate the list and find the report containing the needed data.
-The catalog shows the intended audience, metrics and insights from each report, data refreshing schedule, and last modified/updated date.
-The catalog also provides a preview feature where the stakeholders can quickly check the thumbnails and detailed report screen grabs of each report so they can quickly go through all the components without pulling the whole report.
+Chungwoo created an online dashboard catalog to provide the AMER marketing stakeholders with an up-to-date list of dashboards/reports that Ryan created for the AWS marketing and sales stakeholders.
+With detailed information on Chungwoo's analytics deliverables, the stakeholders can quickly navigate the list and find the report containing the needed data.
+The catalog shows each report's intended audience, metrics, insights, data refreshing schedule, and last modified/updated date.
+The catalog also provides a preview feature where the stakeholders can quickly check the thumbnails and screen grabs of each report without pulling the whole report.
+The stakeholders can save time and quickly review all the components before opening the report.

 ![Dashboard Catalog_01](https://github.com/ryavse11/ryan_choi_portfolio/assets/151677676/adf7d711-6a2c-4e59-9eb1-769910de2dfd)